The Iron Sheik

-A heel throughout the 1980s, Sheik later gained popularity on Kidd Chris, The Howard Stern Show, and on the internet due to his shoot interviews, vulgar language, and his intense dislike for some of his fellow professional wrestlers, particularly Hulk Hogan.
+A heel throughout the 1980s, Sheik later gained popularity on the Kidd Chris show, The Howard Stern Show, Opie and Anthony, and the Internet due to his shoot interviews, vulgar language, and apparent intense dislike for some of his fellow professional wrestlers, particularly Hogan and Brian Blair; however, the true nature of his relationship with Hogan has been a subject of debate.

 Early life and amateur wrestling

-Khosrow was born in 1942 in Damghan, Iran, and grew up in a working-class family which had little money and no running water.
-Although his passport reads March 15, he celebrates his birthday on September 9.
-In his youth, he idolized Iranian Olympic Gold-Medalist wrestler Gholamreza Takhti, and he subsequently made a name for himself as an amateur wrestler; he also worked as a bodyguard for Shah Mohammad Reza Pahlavi and his family for several years.
+Vaziri was born in 1942, in Damghan, Imperial State of Iran, and grew up in a working-class family who had little money and no running water.
+Although his passport read March 15, he celebrated his birthday on September 9 due to his family alternating between the Gregorian calendar and the Solar Hijri calendar.
+In his youth, he idolized Iranian Olympic champion wrestler Gholamreza Takhti, and he subsequently made a name for himself as an amateur wrestler.
+He served in the Imperial Iranian Army, and worked as a personal bodyguard for Shah Mohammad Reza Pahlavi and his family for several years.